Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Concept: Gross motor development and core strength.

-Activity: Use a fallen Branch or a long piece of wood laid flat on the grass.
+Activity: Use a long 2"x4" piece of wood laid flat on the grass, or a tape line to walk a balance line.

 The "B" Connection: Have the children practice their Balance.
-Tell them they are "Brave Bears" crossing a stream.
+Tell them to pretend that they are "Brave Bears" walking across a log in a stream.

 Variation: Have them carry a small Basket or a Ball while they cross to increase the challenge.